top of page

 EDITING

-What would we do?
+What do we DO?

 Different strokes for different folk?
 Different forms of editing for your literary needs.
 But which one?

 From a developmental edit containing advice on story and structure to copy editing and proofreading to hone the mechanics of your work, an editor holds the keys vital to your book’s success.
 With 20+ years of experience working with standard and indie publishers, you can hear our rings jangling.
-We specialize in fantasy and science-fiction.
-We also provide guidance and art direction on your book covers, having long-standing relationships with talented and professional graphic designers around the world.

 People define the various types of editing differently, so here’s what we mean when we talk about the different forms: